Ambareesh's Remuneration For His Last Film Kurukshetra Will Leave You In Shock! Details Inside

 He even called the producer and informed him that he was willing to do the dubbing.
 The makers however told him to wait until the film was completed.
 Despite that, Ambareesh went on to dub for two days.

-Kurukshetra Trolled For 'Horrible Graphics'; Angry Fans Request Darshan To Not Work With Muniratna!
+MOST READ: Kurukshetra Trolled For 'Horrible Graphics'; Angry Fans Request Darshan To Not Work With Muniratna!

 Muniratna told at the press meet that he and his team are deeply saddened to be releasing the film Dr Ambareesh's absence.